Department of Animal Science Graduate Program- Prospective Students

 The PhD Program

 The Doctor of Philosophy degree is offered in Animal Science.
-Several areas of concentration are offered within the Animal Science Field of Study including: Animal Genetics and Genomics, Stem Cell and Regenerative Biology, Food Microbiology and Safety, Meat Science and Animal Physiology.
+Several areas of concentration are offered within the Animal Science Field of Study including: Animal Genetics and Genomics, Animal Nutrition, Stem Cell and Regenerative Biology, Food Microbiology and Safety, Meat Science and Animal Physiology.
 The PhD degree requires demonstrated capabilities for conducting independent research plus related scholarly attributes.
 All graduate students receiving assistantship support are required to assist with the teaching of one (1) course per year of enrollment as part of their professional development.

 Each PhD plan of study must include thirty (30) credits of course work beyond the baccalaureate degree or its equivalent, or at least fifteen (15) credits beyond the master’s degree or other advanced degree in the same or a closely related field of study.
 All Ph.D. students must complete one credit of ANSC 5693 (Graduate Presentation Skills) and two credits of ANSC 5694 (Seminar).
 Students who have previously completed one credit of ANSC 5693 are exempt from that requirement.
 In addition to these course credit requirements, students must complete coursework necessary to satisfy the foreign language or related area requirements as prescribed by the Graduate School.
 In addition to this coursework, satisfactory completion of at least fifteen (15) credits of GRAD 6950 – Doctoral Dissertation Research or Grad 6960 – Full-Time Doctoral Dissertation Research is required.